1991–92 WFA Cup

 The 1991–92 WFA Cup was an association football knockout tournament for women's teams, held between 15 September 1991 and 25 April 1992.
 It was the 22nd season of the WFA Cup and was won by Doncaster Belles, who defeated Red Star Southampton in the final.

 The tournament consisted eight rounds of competition proper.

 All match results and dates from the Women's FA Cup Website.

 Group 1

-First Round Proper
+First round proper

 All games were scheduled for 15 September 1991.